alekhyapinnamaneni/Machine_Learning/README.md

 This is my repository for CS4375 assignments.

 ## Overview of ML
-This [document] (Overview_of_ML.pdf) contains an introduction to machine learning terms and information about why I am interested in machine learning.
+This [document](Overview_of_ML.pdf) contains an introduction to machine learning terms and information about why I am interested in machine learning.